 3. With that out of the way, all you have to do is initialize the process, wait a few seconds for the tool to do its magic, and then download the resulting image.
 Simple as that.

-Now that you know what tool you need and how to use it, it’s time to see this AI Image Enlarger in action.
+Now that you know what tool you need and how to use it, it’s time to see this image upscaler in action.
 We’ve scoured the internet looking for images of iconic old PC games and we ran them through the AI to see what happens.
 Check out the results down below.

 Better known as UFO: Enemy Unknown in Europe, at least back in the 90s when it came out, X-COM: UFO Defense is an amazing turn-based tactics game that ended up creating its own genre.
 The original X-COM is one of the main reasons why we wanted to see if we could enlarge screenshots of old PC games with no loss in quality because most of the images available are really small.
 X-COM has a very long and storied history dating back to the early 90s and stretching all the way to present day.
 We’ve had a number of successful (and some not so successful) X-COM sequels and spin-offs over the years but we sometimes still like going back to the original regardless.
 The graphics haven’t aged particularly well, as you might imagine, but the gameplay remains very solid even compared to modern titles.

 Most gamers are familiar with recent entries in the series, such as Fallout 4 or the ill-received Fallout 76, but some may not know that the very first installment launched all the way back in 1997.
 While Bethesda holds the Fallout license these days, for more than a decade the IP was propriety of Interplay, a company that still exists but is rarely even mentioned these days.
 The Fallout games, on the other hand, continue to be extremely popular and might continue to have a bright future ahead now that Bethesda is owned by Microsoft.
 As far as the Classic Fallout PC games are concerned, they’re a bit rough around the edges but still a blast to play even now.
-The 1950s vibe that the series is famous far is definitely present in the originals as well.
+The 1950s vibe that the series is famous far is definitely present in the originals as well, which absolutely deserves you to enhance photo online with the aid of VanceAI.

 We just couldn’t write an article about how to enlarge old PC games without mentioning Gothic, despite the fact that it wasn’t as popular as the other titles we covered.
 At least not in the US.
 But what the original Gothic lacked in popularity, it more than made up for in revolutionary game design.
 Gothic was one of the only true open-world RPGs of the early 2000s with no loading screens between areas, a feature that’s still lacking in many modern-day RPGs.
 In addition, the game also featured a day and night cycle, robust factions system, NPCs with jobs and schedules, deeply immersive world, and so much more.
 The sequel is even better but only because it had such a solid foundation to build upon.
 Gothic turned 20-years-old earlier this year and has a remake in the works as we speak.